LinkedPasts/linked-places-format/README.md

 #### **`@context`**

 In JSON-LD, labels for object elements are aliases for terms formally defined in linked ontologies.
-For LPIF, those mappings are defined in [this context document](http://linkedpasts.org/assets/lpif-context.jsonld). (***required***)
+For LPIF, those mappings are listed in [this context document](http://linkedpasts.org/assets/lpif-context.jsonld). (***required***)

 e.g. `"@context": "http://linkedpasts.org/assets/lpif-context.jsonld"`